Howells (department store): History

-Present day

-Today, the store continues to be a major destination for shoppers, being the second-largest department store in Wales and even more so after the demise of its long-term rival David Morgan in January 2005.

-The store has around 150000 sqft of selling space, making it one of the largest stores in the House of Fraser chain.

-The store underwent a multi-million pound refurbishment, bringing in new fashion labels and modernising the store to bring it in line with the new John Lewis store which opened nearby in late 2009.
-The department store itself was also rebranded from 'Howells' to the core marque 'House of Fraser', however due to the store's status as a listed building, the 'James Howell & Co' signs remained.
+The store continued to be a major destination for shoppers, being the second-largest department store in Wales and even more so after the demise of its long-term rival David Morgan in January 2005.
+The store had around 150000 sqft of selling space, making it one of the largest stores in the House of Fraser chain.
+In late 2009, it underwent a multi-million-pound refurbishment to bring it in line with the new John Lewis store which had opened nearby.
+The department store itself was also rebranded from 'Howells' to the core marque 'House of Fraser'; however, due to the store's status as a listed building, the 'James Howell & Co' signs remained.
 In August 2010, banners referring to the store as 'Howells' appeared above the main entrances and the House of Fraser signage.

 On 7 June 2018, it was announced that the store would close along with 30 other House of Fraser stores.
-However, on 27 September 2018 the landlord Naissance Capital Real Estate declared they were working with the House of Fraser team to keep the store open.
+However, on 27 September 2018 the landlord Naissance Capital Real Estate declared they were working with the House of Fraser to keep the store open.